-A startling 88% of millennials don’t have a Will in place.
-Many don’t think it’s as essential as it really is, and others just feel like they can ‘get to it later.’
-It can be hard to communicate the importance of end-of-life and estate planning when talking to younger generations who may feel like they still have all the time in the world.
+A startling 88% of Millennials don’t have a Will in place.
+Many don’t think it’s as essential as it really is, and others just feel like they can "get to it later."
+It can be hard to communicate the importance of Aging, End of Life, and Estate Planning when talking to younger generations who may feel like they still have all the time in the world.

-Here is a guide of talking points to help you work through the three most common objections to making a Will.
-Hopefully, making these conversations more accessible will make the idea of end-of-life and estate planning feel more relevant and approachable to your millennial children.
+Here is a guide of talking points to help you work through the 3 most common objections to making a Will.
+Hopefully, making these conversations more accessible will make the idea of Estate Planning feel more relevant and approachable to your Millennial children.

 Objection #1: I’m too young to have a Will